How to Get Out of a Sand Trap Guide

 In addition to these golf bunker shot tips, we also wrote an article covering the best golf bunker drills to practice that is worth a read!

-Okay let’s dive into today’s guide on getting out of the sand bunker.
+Okay let’s dive into today’s guide on how to get out of a sand trap with ease.

 Align your feet slightly left of your target.
 This means opening up the stance a little bit in relation to your target.
 This will not only allow for a swing path that is out to in, but it will also produce a steeper angle of attack which is what we are looking for when hitting a bunker shot.

-The last key component of the setup is to ensure that roughly 60% of your weight is on your front (left) foot.
+The last key component of the setup is to ensure that roughly 60% of your weight is on your front foot (the left foot for right handed players).

 For left handed players it will be your right foot that serves as your front leg.